 The park is 5.4 acres (2.2 hectares) in size and currently caters to approximately 1.1 million residents who live within half a mile radius, as well as hundreds of thousands of annual visitors from outside this area.

 Salesforce San Francisco Transbay Center, as it is now known, features innovations such as water and air purification, ecosystem services, and biodiversity boosters to provide a cleaner environment and welcome flora and fauna back into the city.
 These features are key to contemporary and sustainable urban renewal.
+The local landscape design office PWP Architecture was responsible for the detailed design of the park.

 The original Transbay Terminal was opened in 1939 to serve the city as a train station.
 It was converted into a bus depot in 1959 after struggling to expand the network and failing to sustain financial viability.
 Over the following decades, it thrived as a bus terminal, mainly serving San Francisco's downtown area and communities of the Bay Area.